 I've been interested in Cirrus ever since seeing it from Mount Coleman back in 2009 (my first trip with Eric).
 Mount Amery (another adventure with Eric) was also a trip that was inspired while ascending Coleman...
 Since then I've had a few friends do it and they all seemed impressed enough that it was bumped up in priorities.
 Last year I spotted it again from Mount Cline and was determined to make it happen in 2014.
 My intent was always to do it in summer or fall since I wanted Coleman Lake to be melted for its views, but it didn't turn out that way.
 Reading Rick Collier's report on Bivouac.com made me realize how lucky we were to get the views we did from the summit, so maybe it's a better snow climb anyway!
 Snow certainly made it spicy on the upper ridge - but now I'm getting ahead of myself.

 The group met at the small pull off across hwy 93 from the access drainage at 09:00.
 By 09:30 we were grunting up the steep gully.
-I know people have lugged their skis up here, but WHY?!
-Considering the avy slopes, the incredibly steep terrain and thicker bush near the top, I have no idea why you would bother with skis!
-They certainly won't be any quicker and will add considerably to the suffer factor on the approach.
-We had snowshoes strapped to our packs, which makes for a much smaller / lighter overall pack and IMHO is the perfect tool to use if you're doing Cirrus with snow.
-We stayed climber's left of the stream and avoided most difficult terrain before continuing to trench higher above the creek and across several avalanche slopes above the first tarn before Coleman Lake.
+I know people have lugged their skis up here, but we had snowshoes strapped to our packs, which makes for a much smaller / lighter overall pack.
+We stayed climber's left of the stream and avoided most of the difficult terrain before continuing to trend higher above the creek and across several avalanche slopes above the first tarn.
 We were surprised that the first lake was almost ice-free.
 The views back towards Amery and Saskatchewan were impressive too!
-Don't underestimate this first grunt to Coleman Lake - it's over 500 meters height gain and is quite steep in places.
+Don't underestimate this initial grunt to Coleman Lake - it's over 500 meters height gain and is quite steep in places.
 You'll also want a GPS track or some cairns for descent so that you don't get suckered onto cliff bands.

 [Looking across highway 93 from the pullout at our steep ascent gully.]